dewgong5/dewgong5/README.md

-👋 Hi, I’m Dane, a junior studying Computer Science @ UBC and currently interning @ Tesla.
+👋 Hi, I’m Dane, a junior studying CS & AI @ UBC and interning @ Tesla, working on distributed systems for energy trading.
 Feel free to take a look at my projects!